 To understand relapse better, it is important to know what lapse is?

-Lapse refers to a very short-term return to the addictive behaviour – possible in both chemical and behaviour addiction- causing a temporary setback or holding off of the recovery process.
+Lapse refers to a very short-term return to the addictive behavior – possible in both chemical levels and behaviour addiction- causing a temporary setback or holding off of the recovery process.

-This means that, all those people who happened to feel overwhelmed and feels pathetic and low about the short -term indulgence of the addictive behaviour doesn’t always mean “I have relapsed.”
+This means that, all those people who happen to feel overwhelmed and feels pathetic and low about the short -term indulgence of the addictive behavior doesn’t always mean “I have relapsed.”